Cipppp/Smartinis-chatbot/README.md

 -   The Smartinis Chatbot does not have the ability to change the background image
 -   The Smartinis Chatbot does not have the ability to change the font

+## **How to use Smartini

+-   Every message input should be written in lowercase characters, otherwise Smartini will not understand the message
+-   If the user wants to ask Smartini a question, the input must have the "?" character at the end of it

 ## **Conclusion**

 The Smartinis Chatbot is a simple chatbot application that demonstrates the basics of how a chatbot works.
 It can be used as a starting point for building more advanced chatbots with natural language processing capabilities.